hochbruj/portfoliomanager-frontend/README.md

 # Portfolio manager

+## Intro

-Traditional asset portfolios consist mostly of stocks and bonds.
+Traditional asset portfolios consisted mostly of stocks and bonds.
 But times have changed and new asset classes like crypto currencies have come up.
-Modern portfolios should include cryptos and commodities, so I created an app that pulls stock, crypto and commodities (like gold and silver) data to show and analyse the value of your total assets.
+Modern portfolios often include cryptos and commodities (like gold and silver), so I created an **app that pulls stock, crypto and commodities data to show and analyse the value of your total assets.

 ## Tech stack

-- [Firebase](https://firebase.google.com/) - (https://stackshare.io/firebase) - A cloud-hosted NoSQL database that lets you store and sync data between your users in real-time.
+- [Firebase](https://firebase.google.com/) - A cloud-hosted NoSQL database that lets you store and sync data between your users in real-time.
 - [React](https://facebook.github.io/create-react-app/) - Bootstrapped with Create React App
 - [Redux](https://redux.js.org/introduction/getting-started/)
 - [Material UI](https://material-ui.com/) - (https://stackshare.io/material-ui) - (https://github.com/mui-org/material-ui) - React components that implement Google's Material Design.